I don’t live in Australia and I am not an Australian citizen. Can I still enter?

 When do entries close for the 2017 Jolley Prize?

 Entries are now closed for the 2017 Jolley Prize.
-The three shortlisted stories will be published in the August Fiction issue and the winner will be announced later that month.
+The three shortlisted stories will be published in the August Fiction issue and the winner will be announced at a ceremony at Potts Point Bookshop in Sydney on 10 August.
+See our Events page for more details.

 Is there a set theme or topic for the Jolley Prize?